Frank Morano: Radio broadcasting

-Morano hosted The Answer on WNYM, where he was called “the people’s talk show host” and hosted a weekly show on Sunday mornings.
+Morano hosted The Answer on WNYM (AM 970), where he was described by City & State as "the people's talk show host" and hosted a weekly Sunday morning program.

-In July 2020, Morano moved to WABC; he would host a local midday show on its semi-satellite WLIR-FM (primarily replacing Brian Kilmeade since it was already cleared by WRCN-FM), as well as the Sunday evening program The Frank Morano Program, and a weekday overnight program beginning in August.
-The overnight program later premiered in October 2020 as The Other Side of Midnight, replacing the syndicated Red Eye Radio on WABC's lineup.
+In July 2020, Morano joined WABC (AM 770), where he hosted a local midday program on its Long Island rebroadcaster WLIR-FM (replacing the syndicated Brian Kilmeade due to his show being cleared by WRCN-FM), and the Sunday night Frank Morano Program.
+In October 2020, Morano began hosting the weekday overnight show The Other Side of Midnight, replacing the syndicated Red Eye Radio on WABC's lineup.